 With my new understanding of denim and my prior experience with the selvedge Wedgie fit, I knew I wanted to invest in another selvedge pair.
 So, I went for the one that wasn’t as distressed.
 Below you’ll see the before and after break-in pic.
 I wanted to show you so you knew there wasn’t a need to size up unless you really want a looser fit.

 Tips to buy selvedge Levi’s for less

 - Check the Levi’s website often for sales and your size.
 They have 20% or 30% sales.
-40% on Black Friday.
+Even 40% on special holidays.

 - Use major retailer sales.
 I get mine during Shopbop sales.
 They usually carry some of the best washes.
 Revolve also carries a lot.
 Know the name of the wash you like and look it up online.

 - Try eBay, I’ve gotten some selvedge pairs there since they seem to be sold out in most retailers.
 A simple search of style+ wash + your size always works.
 Add selvedge to it and you’re good, this is one search for the ones I chose: 501 skinny selvedge before down + your size